-Welcome to the NSF Net-Centric Software & Systems Industry/University Cooperative Research Center (Net-Centric IUCRC) home page.
+Welcome to the NSF Net-Centric and Cloud Software & Systems Industry/University Cooperative Research Center (NCSS) home page.

-Our Center focuses on a collaborative approach of research and development in net-centric systems.
+Our Center focuses on a collaborative approach of research and development in net-centric and Cloud systems.
 This allows us to draw on the expertise of industry and academia.

 Net-Centric operations offer a computing model for the future.
 In this paradigm, we no longer view applications as having a fixed set of capabilities: we see them as a set of highly reliable services that are dynamically created from acquired services, then verified and validated in the field in real-time.